joaorsouza/Base10-36LuhnAlgorithm/README.md

 # What is this

-Check if your alphanumeric digits is valid using the Luhn Algorithm
+Check if your alphanumeric digits is valid using the Luhn Algorithm [See at Wikipedia](https://en.wikipedia.org/wiki/Luhn_mod_N_algorithm)

 # Installation and usage